idusortus/clean-vsa-base-dotnet9/README.md

 ### How to Implement This in .NET

-ASP.NET Core's `ControllerBase` provides convenient helper methods that produce these exact results for you.

 *   `Ok(object)` -> **200 OK** with a body.
 *   `CreatedAtAction("ActionName", routeValues, object)` -> **201 Created** with a `Location` header and a body.
 *   `NoContent()` -> **204 No Content**.